adlnet/xAPI-Spec/xAPI.md

 ###### No authorization Process and Requirements

+* Requests MUST include headers for HTTP Basic Authentication based on a username and password containing zero or more space characters.
+* Requests SHOULD* include headers for HTTP Basic Authentication based on a username and password each consisting of an empty string.
+In this case the HTTP Basic Authentication header will be a base64 encoded version of the string ```Basic :```, which results in the string ```QmFzaWMgOg==```.

-* Requests should include headers for HTTP Basic Authentication based on a blank username and password, in order to distinguish an explicitly unauthenticated request from a  request that should be given a HTTP Basic Authentication challenge.
+This is in order to distinguish an explicitly unauthenticated request from a request that should be given a HTTP Basic Authentication challenge.

 <a name="oauthscope"/>